fractalmandala/brhatNew/src/routes/dhiti/gaumukh.md

 Mā Gaṅgā has an eternal flow from Gaumukh all the way to the ocean.
 It was flowing for ages before us, it continues to flow unstoppably now and it will continue to flow in her full might.
 The wisdom of the great ṛṣis who sat at her feet, applying themselves to reach nobler heights, immersing in divinity are also immortal just like the flow of Mā Gaṅgā.

 One such ṛṣi who is a true son of Mā Gaṅgā is Svāmī Tapovan Mahārāj.
 He is also famously referred to as Himavat Vibhūti (Glory of Himālayās).
 True to the title, ever since he left his home for a life of seeking, he stayed at the Himālayās, never once coming down to the plains.
 His disciple, Svāmī Chinmayananda says, ‘How to explain to you all, that what I saw in Him was what I saw in the Upaniṣads and in the Bhagavad Gītā.
-The work of spreading the Gītā and the Upaniṣads was to unveil Him and His glory, His Vibhuti - 'Tapōvan Mahima', in the hearts of all.’
+The work of spreading the Gītā and the Upaniṣads was to unveil Him and His glory, His Vibhūti - 'Tapovan Mahimā', in the hearts of all.’

 <img class="imageclass2" src="https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/gaumukh/Image4.webp" alt="four"/>
 <div class="imagecaption">
 Tapovan Kuti at the banks of Mā Gaṅgā in Uttarkāśī.
 He spent his time here during winter seasons.
 He used to deliver talks and lectures at the verandah of this divine 8x8 room.
 </div>

-Tapovan Maharāj is considered a saint of the highest order.
+Tapovan Mahārāj is considered a saint of the highest order.
 He truly embodied the dual characteristics of a realized seeker - śrotriya (One having heard & internalized the śāstras) & brahmaniṣṭha (Absorbed in the contemplation of the Self).
 He considered the Himālayās as his father and Mā Gaṅgā as his mother.

 His discipline, Svāmī Chinmayananda- who learnt at his feet basking in the immortal glory of Mā Gaṅgā-  was inspired by her unstoppable, gushing flow one day.
 A calmness embraced him and a voice spoke to him.
 He felt that his calling was to come down to the plains and bring the eternal message of the Upaniṣads to the masses in ways they could relate to.

 <img class="imageclass" src="https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/gaumukh/Image5.webp" alt="five"/>
 <div class="imagecaption">
-Svāmī Chinmayananda with his Guru Tapōvan Maharāj at Uttarkashi.
+Svāmī Chinmayananda with his Guru Tapovan Mahārāj at Uttarkashi.
 Picture courtesy: Chinmaya Upahar.
 </div>

 Today, Chinmayā Mission has its centers spanning all across the world, with established educational institutions, healthcare centers, publications, temples, ashrams and many more.
 The seekers in Chinmaya makeup one of the firekeepers of the Indic civilization in the present context.
 This inspiration came from Mā Gaṅgā.

 When I learnt about this, it revealed to me that Mā Gaṅgā lives gracefully through her children.
 This is her quality of Acalatvam.
 She is an immovable force, immortal ever-inspiring us to strive on as seekers as we should be true to the spirit of the Indic civilization.
-I met many sadhus along the way to Gaumukh.
+I met many sādhus along the way to Gaumukh.
 They had a distinct silence that drew my attention towards them.
 It seemed they were enthralled by something.
 I am quite sure it was Mā Gaṅgā.
 She inspires so many to take to the path of seeking, to follow light and eventually permeate this grand vision and experience to the rest of the world.
 This is indeed Acalatvam.

 ##### I wish to seek this quality of Acalatvam in me.
 That which does not cease to remain, that which keeps me inspired and helps me strive on to reach the other shore of Mā Gaṅgā.